 4 Simple Questions Employees Can Ask to Identify Prospects, Find the Right Customers, and Create a Culture of Growth

 Hello 2020!
 A renewed sense of optimism inevitably accompanies a new year.
-An opportunity to begin anew as we set our goals and resolutions (or as I like to call them, our intentions) – with our physical health usually topping the list.
-However, taking care of our mental and emotional health is just as important […]
+An opportunity to begin anew as we set our goals and resolutions (or as I like to call them, our intentions) – with our physical health and everyday mindfulness usually topping the list.
+However, taking care of our mental and emotional health is […]

 Remember the excitement as a child when the summer months rolled around?
 When that last school bell rang, a sense of adventure and freedom was upon us as we looked forward to warm, sunny days.
 As adults, this desire is still within us – but our adult responsibilities get in the way.
 Sitting at our […]

 According to a recent Bersin Report, a major focus in the years ahead will be on human performance – a combination of how we think, feel, experience, and react to the world around us.
-People today are experiencing higher stress levels, pressure to do more in less time, and forced to juggle multiple priorities – […]
+People today are experiencing higher stress levels, pressure to do and work more in less time, and forced to juggle multiple […]

 The ‘War for Talent’.
 I’m sure you’ve heard this phrase over and over – and perhaps, even have a battlefield story of your own.
 Today more than ever, companies are competing for talent – forcing employers to find ways to stand out from the pack.
 There is one thing that makes each company unique and […]